arturo-lang/art-modules/README.md

 The full list can be found in the file: `list.art`

-How do I add my own module?
+How do I create my own module?
 ----

 First of all make sure it has the correct structure: